U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Reindeer Grazing Permits

-Only Alaska Native Peoples can apply for reindeer grazing permits.
-Herds graze on large allotments that may include over a million acres of land.
-All allotments contain land managed by different land owners or agencies.
+Free ranging herds graze on large unfenced traditional grazing ranges that may include over a million acres of land.
+All ranges contain land managed by different land owners or agencies.
 BLM cooperates with the state, NPS and other land managers to issue grazing permits.
-Applications for grazing permits are required prior to grazing on BLM managed lands (Grazing Permit Application (Form 4201-1)).
+Applications for grazing permits and grazing management plans are required prior to grazing on BLM managed lands (Grazing Permit Application Form 4201-1).
 The Kobuk-Seward Resource Management Plan provides guidelines for reindeer grazing.
 No grazing fee is charged, but a $10 filing fee is charged with each application.

 Permits are issued for a maximum of 10 years.
 Permits indicate the maximum number of reindeer that can be on the permitted area based on historical use and range capacity.
 BLM can adjust the number of reindeer if range conditions allow.
 Permits contain special terms and conditions to protect ecosystem resources.

 Characteristics of Chukotka breed of reindeer introduced to the Seward Peninsula, Alaska

 Rangifer tarandus tarandus is the domesticated “reindeer” subspecies.
 Different R. t. tarandus varieties have been developed in Asia and Russia to suit local conditions and human needs, such as transportation milk and meat.
 Chukotka the most recent (last) breed developed

 Characteristics of breed:

 Caribou (Rangifer tarandus) have large, concave hoofs that spread widely to support the animal in snow and soft tundra.
 The feet also function as paddles when caribou swim.
 Caribou are the only member of the deer family (Cervidae) in which both sexes grow antlers.
 Antlers of adult bulls are large and massive; those of adult cows are much shorter and are usually more slender and irregular.